DenyT17/Weather-Classification/README.md

 In this project I use images depicting weather phenomena to image classification.
 I use TensorFlow and EfficientNet(B0 - B4) to  pretrained models.

-When add few new weather and evaluate accuracy will be satisfactory phenomene I will want to use webcam from diferent countries as images to prediction.
+When add few new classes and evaluate accuracy will be satisfactory phenomene, I will want to predict weather phenomena in images from YouTube natural videos which showing the landscape.

 For the time being I predict this weather phenomenon :
 - Rain